zemirco/lockit-sendmail/README.md

 sendmail.emailVerification('john', 'john@email', 'abc123', function(err, message) {
   if (err) console.log(err);
   // ...
-})
+});
 ```

 ### Email taken when duplicate email address signs up

 When a user tries to sign up with an email address that already exists we send a hint to the right owner to indicate
 this happening.
-Never expose to a user whether an email address exists or not
+Never expose to a user whether an email address exists or not.

 `sendmail.emailTaken(username, email, callback)`